Youcef Bechou

-Youcef Bechou (يوسف بشو; born 1 March 1997) is an Algerian professional footballer who plays as a winger for USM El Harrach.
+Youcef Bechou (يوسف بشو; born 1 March 1997) is an Algerian professional footballer who plays as a winger for ES Ben Aknoun.

 Career

 On August 25, 2017, Bechou made his professional debut for CR Belouizdad as a second-half substitute against USM Bel Abbès.

 In 2021, Bechou signed a loan contract with Olympique de Médéa.

 On 31 January 2022, Bechou joined Liga Portugal 2 club Trofense.
 In the following seasons, he played for Liga 3 clubs Anadia and Amora.

+On 12 July 2026, he joined ES Ben Aknoun.